JezerM/web-greeter-page/CONTRIBUTING.md

 #### Multi-monitor support

-The multi-monitor support is only available in Nody Greeter at the moment.
+The multi-monitor support is available in web-greeter and nody-greeter.
+Sea-greeter, still in development, does not support a full multi-monitor setup yet.

 If the theme provides a `index.yml` file, check that it does actually have a `secondary_html` property, like the following: